-Lisa St. George, MSW, CPRP brings over 40 years of experience in the health and human services industry to the OPEN MINDS team.
+Lisa St. George, MSW, CPRP, brings over 40 years of experience in the health and human services industry to the OPEN MINDS team.
 Her areas of expertise include peer support, inpatient psychiatry, program and training development, child welfare services, and recovery practices.

 Previously, Ms. St. George served as a Regional Vice President for Recovery Innovations and was responsible for leading eight large peer-run community mental health programs across California, Arizona, and New Zealand.
 In this role, she provided extensive leadership development and wrote detailed reports for funders, created policy and procedures for the programs, and responded to RFPs for the organizations.

 Prior, Ms. St. George served as the Recovery Services Program Administrator for Recovery Innovations (previously META Services).
 In this role, she developed and provided executive leadership for the peer support service programs.
-She developed, managed and supervised Peer Advocacy Services program for hospital based-peer services, Peer Recovery Team in-home peer services, Restart Temporary Housing Program/Respite.
+She developed, managed, and supervised Peer Advocacy Services program for hospital based-peer services, Peer Recovery Team in-home peer services, Restart Temporary Housing Program/Respite.
 Managed and Supervised Community Building Housing and Education Program, Recovery Education Center, and Another Chance (substance use and housing for long-term homeless people).

-Before joining Recovery Innovations, Ms. St. George served as an Elementary School Assistant Principal, PMIS; Social Work Case Manager, The Family Place; Child Protective Services Specialist III, Arizona Department of Economic Security; and has served as a consultant, public speaker, and advocate.
+Before joining Recovery Innovations, Ms. St. George served as an Elementary School Assistant Principle, PMIS; Social Work Case Manager, The Family Place; Child Protective Services Specialist III, Arizona Department of Economic Security; and has served as a consultant, public speaker, and advocate.

 Ms. St. George has an extensive portfolio of over 100 articles, publications, and presentations that have focused on topics across the industry including inpatient psychiatry, peer support, and crisis services.
 Ms. St. George has also been recognized by her peers and received awards for Program of the Year (San Diego Mental Health Director) and California Health Hero (Mental Health Association of CA).